l0g0l/cotizador-_de-_prestamos/README.md

 Building a loan quoter using React js in functional and useState hook.
 CSS is made with Skeleton
-Web 93% accessible

 ### Requirements

--Develop a web aplication with HTML, CSS, JavaScript and React js.
+-Develop a web aplication with HTML, CSS with Skeleton, JavaScript and React js.
 -Deploy
 -Version control management with GiT.